-For a more in-depth look at how to contribute to Xfce, as a developer, it is recommended to read The Ultimate Contributor's Guide to Xfce for more information.
+For a more in-depth look into how to contribute to Xfce, as a developer, it is recommended to read The Ultimate Contributor's Guide to Xfce for more information.

 - To request a contributor account, please see the docs for more information.

 - Before getting involved with development, it may help to check the current roadmap to get an overview of our current progress.

 - A guide to using Git with Xfce can be found here.

 - For more information on making a release, see Making a Release.

 - Xfce API documentation can be found on the Xfce development Wiki.

 There are various ways to get in touch with Xfce developers:

 - For any translation stuff, join the Xfce-i18n mailing list.

 All Xfce developers have a real life and live across multiple time zones.
 If you don't get an answer straight away, be patient and stay online!